SLIBIO/SLib/README.md

 ## License

 SLib is dual-licensed.
-It is currently licensed under the Mozilla Public License v2.0, but also under a separate proprietary license.
+It is currently licensed under the MIT License, but also under a separate proprietary license.
 If you feel like you need to purchase a proprietary license for SLib, please contact us at contact@slib.io.